vendibleteam/docker-pivx-core/README.md

 }
 ```

-In the background, `pivx-cli` read the information automatically from `XXXXXXXXXXXLALALALALALALLALA/home/pivx/.pivx/testnet/.cookie`.
-In production, the path would not contain the regtest part.

 ## Supported Docker versions

 This image is officially supported on Docker 18 CE, with support for older versions provided on a best-effort basis.